Muchacha italiana viene a casarse (1971 TV series): Plot

-Valeria and Gianna are lost in the city, when they get robbed and are practically on the street, at nightfall the concierge of a luxury apartment complex gives them stay in her room, finally gives Valeria Vittorio disappointment but this is an old man and Valeria decides not to marry him and to survive looking for job cleaning departments and friend Hilda ago Gianna falls ill and the doctor says Valeria need expensive treatment, while Hilda commits suicide and leaves power Valeria a letter.
+Valeria and Gianna arrive in Mexico and are lost in the city, when they get robbed and are practically on the street.
+At nightfall, the concierge of a luxury apartment complex lets them stay in her room.
+Finally Valeria and Vittorio meet but she is disappointed because he is an old man.
+Valeria decides not to marry him and looks for a cleaning job to make a living. departments and friend Hilda ago Gianna falls ill and the doctor says Valeria need expensive treatment, while Hilda commits suicide and leaves power Valeria a letter.

-Valeria reads the letter and decides to use it against Juan Francisco de Castro to blackmail him and make him marry her to pay for treatment of his sister, as Juan Francisco was the lover Hilda, same portraying him as responsible for his suicide.
-Before reaching the life of Juan Francisco, Valeria finds work in a couple's house very good people, and Teresa Vicente, who become friends and recommend Valeria Castro home.
+Valeria reads the letter and decides to use it against Juan Francisco de Castro to blackmail him and make him marry her to pay for treatment of her sister, as Juan Francisco was the lover of Hilda, same portraying him as responsible for his suicide.
+Before reaching Juan Francisco, Valeria finds work in a couple's house very good people, and Teresa Vicente, who become friends and recommend Valeria Castro home.

 After working at Juan Francisco, Valeria holds its plan and likewise discovers the opposition and enmity of Mercedes grandmother, uncle Hector and the wife of this, apart from Elena and Joseph Butler sinister mansion knows all the secrets of the old Mercedes and becomes the same helper in the task of removing Valeria their lives, Dulce cook becomes the mainstay of Valeria addition to Fanny, a friend of the family who discovers Valeria is the result of a love he had when he was admitted to a school in Naples.
 While Juan Francisco lives by Valeria resentful toward blackmail, gradually discovers that Valeria is the love of his life.
 The same applies to Valeria, who stops seeing Juan Francisco as a stranger and goes really falling for him.